Login/Signup

 The reputation of your dealer is always an important factor in all transactions involving Canadian paper money.
 With reputable dealers you are less likely to wind up with counterfeit notes since they have a reputation to protect and as such usually have systems and tools in place to identify fake notes.

-Filed Under: Paper Money Tagged With: Canadian paper money
+Filed Under: Canada Paper Money Tagged With: Canadian paper money

 SHOP NOW!